-These financial statements consist of three sections - Management's discussion and analysis (this section), the basic financial statements (including the notes to the financial statements), and supplementary information, both required and other.
+These financial statements consist of three sections- Management's Discussion and Analysis (this section), the Basic Financial Statements (including the notes to the financial statements), and Required Supplementary Information.

 Government-wide Financial Statements

 The government-wide financial statements are designed to provide readers with a broad overview of the Council's finances, in a manner similar to a private sector business.
 The statement of net position presents information on all of the Council's assets and liabilities, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Council is improving or deteriorating.
 The statement of activities presents information showing how the Council's net position changes during each fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs regardless of the timing of the related cash flows.